studiopress/atomic-blocks/README.md

 ## Getting Started with LSX Blocks

 * Login to the backend of your Wordpress website.
-* Navigate to the "Plugins" item in your dashboard
+* Navigate to the "Plugins" item in your dashboard.
-* Select "Add New"
+* Select "Add New".
-* Search for "LSX Blocks" in the plugin search bar
+* Search for "LSX Blocks" in the plugin search bar.
-* Once you see the plugin, select "Install"
+* Once you see the plugin, select "Install".
 * Activate the plugin.
 * That's it, you can now make use of the LSX Blocks when building a new post or page!